Graceshiks/Portfolio-MobileFirst/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Key Features

+- Use the Figma design for the project😊👌
+ - Use the semantics elements💯
+-  Use the linter for fixing errors .🚀
+- Use the flexbox to place the items 😃👍

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.